 A Level Drama & Theatre

-This two-year course introduces you to the wonderful diversity in theatre and you will learn to analyse, interpret and create imaginative, stylish and effective drama.
-You will also take part in various productions and visit local theatre.
+This two-year Drama & Theatre course introduces you to the wonderful diversity in theatre and you will learn to analyse, interpret and create imaginative, stylish and effective drama.
+You will also take part in various productions and visit local theatres.

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Having studied GCSE Drama, Dance or Expressive Arts would be an obvious advantage, but is not essential.
 All applicants must successfully pass an audition.

-The assessment for this course is split between a final exam at the end of the two-year course (worth 40%) and course work worth 60%.
+The assessment for this A Level Drama and Theatre course is split between a final exam at the end of the two-year course (worth 40%) and coursework worth 60%.

 This is divided between:

 1) A devised performance and a reflective portfolio (internally marked and externally moderated) worth 40%